The Department of Engineering is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

-- Produce graduates who are aware of the impact of their work on the world.
+- Show an awareness of the impact of their work on the world

 Achievement of PEOs is based on student outcomes (SOs) that are adopted from ABET Criterion 3.
 SOs describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.
 These are: